Meditation for April 25th

 Grief Mask

-What you will need is some clay, pens and items that will help make the mask look like who you are grieving for.
+You will need some clay, pens, and items to help make the mask look like the person you are grieving for.

 For a better texture, cover the clay with an animal skin.
 Pig works the best.

-You will create a mask with the clay to loom like the person you are grieving.
-Try to get the symmetry of the face right.
+You will create a clay mask to look like the person you are grieving.
+Try to get the face’s symmetry right.

 Bake the clay in a kiln.